wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.19 =
+* Fixed missing DIV on landing page causing footer to appear in wrong spot.
+* Added some more marketing information.
+* Tweaked some more wording to be consistent with other areas of the plugin.
+* Removed page layout development code.

 = Version 4.3.18 =
 * Updated plugin landing page to be cleaner and use modern WordPress styling.